pgroves/cliawesome/README.md

    to specify the config file "some\_config.yaml" and turn verbose on.

- - *Config File Only*: Some options can only be specified in a config file.
+ - *Config File Only*: The developer can tell cliawesome that an option should only be specified in a config file.
-   Usually this is good idea if there are several options whose acceptable values depend on what the other Options are set to, and the chances of the user making an error on the commandline are high.

- - *Command Line Only*: Some options are not really "global" options for the application so it doesn't make sense to include them in a config file.
-For instance, if you create an app that creates a tarball given the name of a directory, you wouldn't put the name of the target directory in a config file in your home directory.
+ - *Command Line Only*: Same idea as "Config File Only."

  - *Open List*: After all the options declared by the developer have been read in on the commandline, anything else goes into an "Open List", which means it can have any number of values, and you don't have to put it in parenthesis and separate them by commas or anything like that.
-Because it sucks up any leftover commandline arguments, there is always exactly one Open List, but it may be of length zero.
-This is for behaviour such as how the "tar" utility works, where you specify your options, the output filename, and then list as many files or directories as you want to tar up.
+Because it sucks up any leftover commandline arguments, there is always exactly one Open List, but it may be of any length (including zero length).

  - *Open File List*: A convenience method of the Open List is provided for apps whose open list is a list of filenames.
 If the Open List is treated as a